ph202107/nordlist/README.md

 =================================

-NordVPN version 3.14.2 currently has these issues:
+NordVPN versions 3.14.2, 3.15.0 currently have these issues:

 - When connecting to the Obfuscated_Servers Group:
 "The specified group does not exist."